Understanding Customer Churn: Definition, Meaning, and Strategies

 Reduce Customer Churn, Boost Retentions with Atidiv

 Customer churn is a critical challenge for businesses.
 It affects your revenue and brand reputation.
-To reduce customer churn, you should:
+To reduce churn, you should:

 • Understand why customers leave